-This section will outline all forest activities that will occur on Crown Land in District 9 from 2007-2011.
+This section will outline all forest activities that will occur on Crown Land in District 9 from 2012-2016.
 More specifically, all proposed harvesting, silviculture and access road construction activities as well as environmental protection measures, activities inside protected water supply areas, surveys, and information and education initiatives will be presented and discussed in detail.

-To present a more comprehensive overview of proposed activities on the entire district an overview map is presented in Figure 14 (Appendix 3).
-This map shows all proposed operating areas by the Crown and by CBPPL so that operations can be viewed from a landscape perspective across all ownerships in District 9.
-Maps of individual operating areas and summary sheets are also presented in Appendix 3.
+To present a more comprehensive overview of proposed activities on the entire district an overview map is presented in Appendix 4.
+This map shows all proposed operating areas by the Crown so that operations can be viewed from a landscape perspective in District 9.
+Maps of individual operating areas and summary sheets are also presented in Appendix 4.
 The summary sheets give a brief description of each area, the type of activities that will occur and any issues raised and mitigative measures employed.